-9.0 Appendix 1 - Sources for 2018-2022 Inflation Factors
+9.0 Appendix 1 - Sources for 2019-2023 Inflation Factors

-No. Expenditure Category Inflation Factors Source / Publisher 1 Wages & Salaries Wage &amp; Salary Settlements; Wage Inflation Forecast, Alberta: Industrial Composite City of Edmonton - Human Resources; Conference Board of Canada 2 Employee Benefits Labour Settlements; Wage Inflation Forecast, Alberta: Industrial Composite City of Edmonton - Human Resources; Conference Board of Canada 3 Equipment (Vehicles & Computers) Industry Product Price Index: Manufacturing Conference Board of Canada 4 Fuel Raw Materials Price Index: Crude Oil Forecast Conference Board of Canada 5 Materials Industry Product Price Index: Manufacturing Conference Board of Canada 6 Natural Gas Raw Materials Price Index: Natural Gas Forecast Conference Board of Canada 7 Utilities Electricity Power Price Index Conference Board of Canada 8 External Space CPI Forecast Conference Board of Canada 9 Grants & Board Requisition CPI Forecast Conference Board of Canada 10 Land Cost CPI Forecast Conference Board of Canada 11 Tax Adjustments & Concessions CPI Forecast Conference Board of Canada 12 Other Expenses CPI Forecast Conference Board of Canada 13 Other Financing Prime Lending Rate Conference Board of Canada 14 Travel & Training CPI Forecast Conference Board of Canada 15 Contract Services Wage Inflation Forecast, Alberta: Industrial Composite Conference Board of Canada 16 Professional Services Wage Inflation Forecast, Alberta: Industrial Composite Conference Board of Canada 17 Debt Service Total Prime Lending Rate Conference Board of Canada
+No. Expenditure Category Inflation Factors Source / Publisher 1 Wages & Salaries Wage & Salary Settlements; Wage Inflation Forecast, Alberta: Industrial Composite City of Edmonton - Human Resources; Conference Board of Canada 2 Employee Benefits Labour Settlements; Wage Inflation Forecast, Alberta: Industrial Composite City of Edmonton - Human Resources; Conference Board of Canada 3 Equipment (Vehicles & Computers) Industry Product Price Index: Manufacturing Conference Board of Canada 4 Fuel Raw Materials Price Index: Crude Oil Forecast Conference Board of Canada 5 Materials Industry Product Price Index: Manufacturing Conference Board of Canada 6 Natural Gas Raw Materials Price Index: Natural Gas Forecast Conference Board of Canada 7 Utilities Electricity Power Price Index Conference Board of Canada 8 External Space CPI Forecast Conference Board of Canada 9 Grants & Board Requisition CPI Forecast Conference Board of Canada 10 Land Cost CPI Forecast Conference Board of Canada 11 Tax Adjustments & Concessions CPI Forecast Conference Board of Canada 12 Other Expenses CPI Forecast Conference Board of Canada 13 Other Financing Prime Lending Rate Conference Board of Canada 14 Travel & Training CPI Forecast Conference Board of Canada 15 Contract Services Wage Inflation Forecast, Alberta: Industrial Composite Conference Board of Canada 16 Professional Services Wage Inflation Forecast, Alberta: Industrial Composite Conference Board of Canada 17 Debt Service Total Prime Lending Rate Conference Board of Canada

-&lt;sup>16 The movements in financing costs are expected to follow movements in the prime lending rate.
+&lt;sup>14 The movements in financing costs are expected to follow movements in the prime lending rate.
 Hence, the prime lending rate was used as the inflation factor for debt services.
 Research on a more suitable inflation factor is ongoing.
 If a more suitable alternative is identified, it will be replaced.

-&lt;sup>11 Inflation factors for 2011-2016 were derived from wage and salary settlements.
-The Alberta industrial composite wage inflation forecast was used as proxy for 2017-2022 where bargaining settlement information was missing.
+&lt;sup>9 Inflation factors for 2014-2018 were derived from wage and salary settlements.
+Where a settlement was not available, the Alberta industrial composite wage inflation rate was used.
+The Alberta industrial composite wage inflation forecast was used as proxy for 2019-2023 where bargaining settlement information was missing.

-&lt;sup>12 Inflation factors for 2011-2016 were derived from labour settlements.
-For 2017-2022, the Alberta wage inflation forecast was used as proxy.
+&lt;sup>10 Inflation factors for 2014-2018 were derived from labour settlements.
+Where a settlement was not available, the Alberta industrial composite wage inflation rate was used.
+For 2019-2023, the Alberta wage inflation forecast was used as proxy.

-&lt;sup>13 The Utilities expenditure category consists of power, water, telephones, sewer and waste, but it largely comprises power.
+&lt;sup>11 The Utilities expenditure category consists of power, water, telephones, sewer and waste, but it largely comprises power.
 The Electricity Power Price Index is currently used as the inflation factor for Utilities.
 Research on alternatives continues, and this inflation factor will be replaced if a more suitable one is found.
 The Conference Board of Canada made some revisions to the Electricity Power Price Index in early 2013 to align this index with the structural revisions made to the Canadian System of National Accounts by Statistics Canada.
 As a result, the historical series has changed from the one used in estimating the 2012 MPI.

-&lt;sup>14 The CPI forecast is currently used as the inflation factor for External Space.
+&lt;sup>12 The CPI forecast is currently used as the inflation factor for External Space.
 Research on alternatives continues, and this inflation factor will be replaced if a more suitable one is found.

-&lt;sup>15 Inflation factors for 2012-2017 were calculated using year-over-year changes in Statistics Canada's New Housing Price Index for the land component only.
-The 2018-2022 forecasts do not exist, so CPI forecasts for these years were used as proxies.
+&lt;sup>13 Inflation factors for 2014-2018 were calculated using year-over-year changes in Statistics Canada's New Housing Price Index for the land component only.
+The 2019-2023 forecasts do not exist, so CPI forecasts for these years were used as proxies.
 Research on a more suitable inflation factor is ongoing.
 If a better alternative is found for this expenditure category, the current inflation factors will be replaced.